-August 31, August 31,

 Level Ref.
-2020 2019
+August 31, 2021 August 31, 2020

 \$ \$

-Other financial assets 1 a 3,486 9,929
+Other financial assets 1 a 2,307,138 3,486

+Accounts payable and accrued liabilities 1 194,306 603,800

-Other financial liabilities 2 b 1,017,850 1,103,965
+Other financial liabilities 2 b 414,050

 a.
-Comprises cash
+Comprises cash.

 The Company has determined the estimated fair values of its financial instruments based on appropriate valuation methodologies; however, considerable judgment is required to develop these estimates.
-The fair values of the Company's financial instruments are not significantly different from their carrying values.
+As at August 31, 2021, the fair values of the Company's financial instruments are not materially different from their carrying values due to the short-term nature of these instruments.